Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 [1] 11
 ```

-While this is often useful, sometimes you will see that your mistake was earlier in the line, and you can't fix the mistake just by adding more to the end of the line.
+While this is often useful to help write code that spans multiple lines, sometimes you will see that your mistake was earlier in the line, and you can't fix the mistake just by adding more to the end of the line.
 You can use *Control+C* or *Escape* to break out of the continuation prompt and get back to the regular one.

 ### Functions